Nickel5-Inc/bettensor/README.md

    - additionally, the script takes `--subtensor.network` as an optional flag. if you want to run the lite node on testnet, run `source ./scripts/setup.sh --subtensor.network test` , or `main` for mainnet.

+   - our setup script now uses `uv`, a faster Python package manager, for improved installation speed.
+The script will automatically fall back to `pip` if `uv` cannot be installed.

 7. Set up a Bittensor wallet (guide [here](https://docs.bittensor.com/getting-started/wallets)).

 8. Register on the subnet: